Filtrations on quantum cohomology via Morse-Bott-Floer Spectral Sequences: Overview of the results

 Interestingly, the torsion manifolds of these spaces, involved in our spectral sequences, consist of so-called \textit{cyclic Higgs bundles}, considered by several authors \cite{baraglia2009a,Ba15,dai2020cyclic,RaSu19}.

-Higgs moduli come with the ``$P=W$'' filtration, \cite{de2012topology,hausel2022p,maulik2022p}, which is the perverse filtration of $\Psi,$ and it has a different structure to ours as it filters from the unit towards the higher classes, whereas ours goes the other way around.
-However, it still makes sense to compare these two filtrations degree-wise, on each $H^k(\MM).$ In the simplest case of ordinary Higgs bundles of rank 1, where $\MM\iso T^*T^{2g},$ the filtrations agree: one obtains a trivial global filtration $0\subset \FF_1(\MM)=H^*(T^{2g}).$
+Higgs moduli come with the ``$P=W$'' filtration, \cite{de2012topology,hausel2022p,maulik2022p}, which is the Perverse filtration of $\Psi,$ and it has a different structure to ours as it filters from the unit towards the higher classes, whereas ours goes the other way around.
+However, it still makes sense to compare these two filtrations on each $H^k(\MM).$ In the simplest case of ordinary Higgs bundles of rank 1, where $\MM\iso T^*T^{2g},$ the filtrations degree-wise agree, both having trivial filtrations $0\subset \FF_1(H^k(\MM))=H^k(T^{2g}).$